samarth261/ai-mad-lad/games/tag-me-if-you-can/README.md

   tokens.
 The boost lasts about two seconds and temporarily doubles your speed.
 - **P** – Pause or resume the game.
 While paused, a “Paused” overlay is shown.
+- **F / Freeze Burst button** – Fire a ring of freezing bullets around the player.
+Hitting the AI freezes it for a few seconds.
 - **Browser refresh** – Restart the game after a Game Over.

 ## Collectables and Boosts